Communications Specialist & Author

-I’m a media nerd and the author of the award-winning children’s book Media Madness: An Insider’s Guide to Media.
-I also produce a range of communications materials for organizations that are making the world a better place.
-If I can be of assistance, get in touch!
+I produce a range of communications materials for organizations that are making the world a better place.
+I’m also the author of the award-winning children’s book Media Madness: An Insider’s Guide to Media.
+If I can assist your organization with its communications, get in touch!

 I’ve worked with: